Supersymmetric generalization of q-deformed long-range spin chains of Haldane-Shastry type and trigonometric GL(N|M) solution of associative Yang-Baxter equation: Yang-Baxter equations and other properties of -matrices

-\begin{theor} The supersymmetric $R$-matrix (\ref{uqsuper}) of the affine quantized algebra ${\hat{\mathcal U}}_q({\rm gl}(N|M))$ satisfies the associative Yang-Baxter equation (\ref{AYBE}) with additional term: \beq \eq where the right-hand side is independent of spectral parameters.
-For $N+M\leq 2$ (\ref{relAY}) turns into (\ref{AYBE}). \end{theor} The proofs of both theorems is given in the Appendix A. Let us mention that the result of Theorem \ref{th1} extends classification \cite{SchP} of trigonometric solutions of (\ref{AYBE}) to the graded case.
+\begin{theor} The supersymmetric $R$-matrix (\ref{uqsuper}) of the affine quantized algebra ${\hat{\mathcal U}}_q({\rm gl}(N|M))$ satisfies the associative Yang-Baxter equation (\ref{AYBE}) with additional term: \beq \eq where the right-hand side is independent of the spectral parameters.
+For $N+M\leq 2$ (\ref{relAY}) turns into (\ref{AYBE}). \end{theor} The proofs of both theorems are given in Appendix A. The result of Theorem \ref{th1} extends the classification \cite{SchP} of trigonometric solutions of (\ref{AYBE}) to the graded case.
 As we previously mentioned, the non-supersymmetric version of (\ref{superR}) has generalizations satisfying (\ref{AYBE}).
 For example, it is true for the 7-vertex trigonometric $R$-matrix and its higher rank analogues.
-However, to our best knowledge, these $R$-matrices have no supersymmetric counterparts (similarly to elliptic Baxter-Belavin $R$-matrix).
+The question whether these type $R$-matrices have supersymmetric counterparts deserves further elucidation.
 Different applications of the associative Yang-Baxter equation (see \cite{FK,SchP,LOZ14,KrZ,GZ,SeZ,SeZ2}) can be studied for the graded $R$-matrix (\ref{superR}).